seed-rs/seed/README.md

-Rebar approaches HTML-display syntax differently from existing packages: rather than use an HTML-like markup similar to JSX, it uses Rust builtin types, thinly-wrapped by a macro for each dom element.
+Rebar approaches HTML-display syntax differently from existing packages: rather than use an HTML-like markup similar to JSX, it uses Rust builtin types, thinly-wrapped by a macro for each DOM element.
 This decision may not appeal to everyone, but I think it integrates more naturally with the Rust language.